dotlang/language/README.md

 **Compared to C**: dotLang is C language + Garabage collector + first-class functions + template programming + sum data types + module system + composition and powerful polymorphism + simple and powerful standard library + immutability + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + multiple dispatch + sane defaults - ambiguities - pointers - macros - header files.

-**Compared to Scala**: Scala - dependency on JVM - cryptic syntax - trait + multiple dispatch - custom operators + support for `break` and `continue` in loops.
+**Compared to Scala**: Scala + better loops + multiple dispatch - dependency on JVM - cryptic syntax - trait - custom operators - variance.

-**Compared to Go**: Go + generics + immutability + multiple dispatch + sum types + sane defaults + better orthogonality (e.g. creating maps) - pointers + simpler primitives.
+**Compared to Go**: Go + generics + immutability + multiple dispatch + sum types + sane defaults + better orthogonality (e.g. creating maps) + simpler primitives + more readable syntax - pointers - interfaces - global variables.

 ## Subsystems

-- There is a runtime system which is responsible for memory allocation and management, interaction with the Operating System and other external libraries and handling concurrency.
+- Runtime system: Responsible for memory allocation and management, interaction with the Operating System and other external libraries and handling concurrency.
-- Also there is a `core` package which is used to implement some basic, low-level features which can not be simply implemented using pure dotLang language.
+- Core: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang language.
-- The `std` library is a layer above runtime and `core` which contains some general-purpose and common functions and data structures.
+- Std: A layer above runtime and `core` which contains some general-purpose and common functions and data structures.

 ## Code organization

+- **Module**: Source code is written inside files which are called "Modules".
+Each module can reference other modules to call their functions or use their data structures.
-Code is organized into packages.
+- **Package**: Modules are organized into directories which are called packages.
 Each package is represented by a directory in the file-system.
 Packages have a hierarchical structure:
 ```
 core
 |-----sys